-Current Position: US Representative since 2019
+Current Position: US Representative for US House District 7 since 2019

 Abigail took an oath to protect and defend the Constitution of the United States against all enemies, foreign and domestic…When she saw partisan politics threatening the country she has worked so hard to protect, she knew it was her time to stand up for the people in the 7th District.